thenativeweb/hase/README.md

 });
 ```

 To subscribe to messages received by this worker, call the `createReadStream` function, and then subscribe to the stream's `data` event.
+You can access the message's payload through its `payload` property.

 Additionally, you need to process the received message.
 If you were able to successfully handle the message, call the `next` function.
 If not, either call `discard` (which removes the message), or call `defer` (which requeues the message).